piappl/immersion-module/README.md

 ```
 **Video size** should be set to video’s frame size.

+**Experimentally**, this software also supports rendering some overlay on the Oculus Rift screen.
+We are using this option to render our robot's state icons, but it can be configured to render some other information.
+Program recevies message on UDP port, parses it and displays some information on the screen.
+Please check *udp_receiver.h* and *gl_renderer.cpp* files to configure your own overlay.

-**Experimentally**, this software also supports rendering robot's state on Oculus Rift screen. **UDP robot status port** allows to configure network port on which robot sends its status to this software, like battery level, etc.
+For our case **UDP robot status port** allows to configure network port on which robot sends its status to this software, like battery level, etc.

 When program starts two windows will appear.
 One of these is responsible for rendering video in stereo mode for Oculus Rift headset.
 The second window is configuration window.
 This window gives a lot of rendering configuration options.
 It looks like below: